archywillhe/0a.io-v0/posts/chapter2/2018-01-11-the-day-I-lost-the-coolest-email-and-domain.md

 Despite telling myself that, I had been having quite a hard time getting over this whole incident.
 The realisation I would never in my life use this email and domain again hurt.
 One can indeed argue that losing things is a large part of what life is about.
 But it would always take a while to get used to.
 At some point in time the email and domain had become somewhat an identity to me.
 And while I was grieving over the bygone domain I recalled how it had been two years since I last updated 0a.io.

-Perhaps it’s time that I start [a new site](http://zer0.degree), migrate everything to it, and get back to writing again, I thought.
+Perhaps it’s time that I start [a new site](http://zer0.degree), migrate everything to it, and get back to writing again.